alexbinary/SQLite.swiftly/design_notes.md

 Whenever a SQL query is expected, use an instance of a type that conforms to the `SQLQuery` protocol.
 Passing SQL queries as strings should be avoided at all costs as this provides no guarantee that the string contains a valid SQL query.

+## Error handling uses conventional swift strategy

+Error handling in *SQLite.swiftly* is currently very crude.
+Any detectable divergence from the intended path triggers an error.
+More robust error handling is planned once the project becomes more stable.

+Methods that can fail can throw enum values that conform to the swift `Error` protocol.

+Initializer that can fail are marked as failable.

+It is up to the user to handle the error in any way they want.